 - Anne Arundel County Executive

 - Baltimore City Mayor

 - Baltimore County Executive

 - A Carroll County Commissioner

 - Harford County Executive

 - Howard County Executive

 - A Queen Anne's County Commissioner

 - A Maryland State Senator

 - A Maryland House Delegate

-- A gubernatorial appointee
+- A Gubernatorial appointee

-Commitment To Nondiscrimination
+Commitment to Nondiscrimination

-The Baltimore Metropolitan Council (BMC) on behalf of the Baltimore Regional Transportation Board (BRTB) operates its programs and services without regard to race, color, or national origin in accordance with Title VI of the Civil Rights Act of 1964, and other applicable laws.
+Baltimore Metropolitan Council (BMC), on behalf of the Baltimore Regional Transportation Board (BRTB), operates its programs and services without regard to race, color, or national origin in accordance with Title VI of the Civil Rights Act of 1964, and other applicable laws.
 Any person who believes she or he has been aggrieved by any unlawful discriminatory practice under Title VI may file a complaint with the BRTB.

-For more information on the Baltimore Regional Transportation Board's Title VI Program, and the procedures to file a Title VI complaint, call 410-732-0500; (TTY 800-735-2258), e-mail: titlevi@baltometro.org; or visit the Baltimore Metropolitan Council, 1500 Whetstone Way, Suite 300, Baltimore Maryland 21230.
-More information can be found on the Baltimore Metropolitan Council website https://www.baltometro.org/non-discrimination.
-If information is needed in another language, contact 410-732-0500.
+For more information on the Baltimore Regional Transportation Board's Title VI Program, and the procedures to file a Title VI complaint, call 410-732-0500; (TTY 800-735-2258), email: titlevi@baltometro.org; or visit the Baltimore Metropolitan Council, 1500 Whetstone Way, Suite 300, Baltimore Maryland 21230.
+More information can be found on the Baltimore Metropolitan Council website www.baltometro.org/non-discrimination.

-Si se necesita información de Título VI en español, llame al 410-732-0500.
+If information is needed in another language, contact 410-732-0500.Si se necesita información de Título VI en español, llame al 410-732-0500.

-U.S. Department Of Transportation Guidance To Language Access
+U.S. Department of Transportation's LEP Guidance

-The U.S. Department of Transportation, Office of the Secretary, issued guidance to recipients of Federal transportation aid in 2001 as to the requirement to provide language access to limited English populations.
+The U.S. Department of Transportation issued updated guidance to recipients of Federal transportation aid in 2016 as to the requirement to provide language access to limited English populations.